smartoptics/sosnmp/docs/source/examples/hlapi/asyncio/index.rst

 With `asyncio` built-in facilities, you could run many SNMP queries in parallel and/or sequentially, interleave SNMP queries with I/O operations with other systems.
-See `asyncio resources <http://asyncio.org>`_ repository for other `asyncio`-compatible modules.
+Other `asyncio`-compatible Python modules can be easily found as it is a popular programming paradigm.

 In most examples approximate analogues of well known Net-SNMP snmp* tools command line options are shown.
-That may help those readers who, by chance are familiar with Net-SNMP tools, better understanding what example code doe
+That may help those readers who, by chance are familiar with Net-SNMP tools, better understanding what example code does.

 Here's a quick example on a simple SNMP GET by high-level API: